A2Zadeh/CMU-Crowd/README.md

 - ensure that form has submit button

 ### Linking static files (CSS/JS/Images)
 Static files should be placed in the /static folder and loaded with the static tag.
-You can change where your static files are being served from.
+You can change where your static files are being served from in settings.py.
 If you are unfamiliar with serving static files in Django, refer to [this guide](https://docs.djangoproject.com/en/2.1/howto/static-files/).

 ### Passing context data to templates